stcarrez/dynamo/README.md

 The Dynamo templates are distributed under the Apache 2.0 license.

 The Dynamo generated code can be distributed under whatever license you like.

+To help users in using UML modeling together with Dynamo, the [ArgoUML](https://github.com/argouml-tigris-org/argouml) application is integrated, it is distributed under the Eclipse Public License and the BSD license.